 Second, transformational companies have committed leaders.
 Business history is full of transformations that failed to launch.
 It’s a prime reason why companies are experiencing shorter lifespans.
 In many cases, companies failed to transform not because they lacked transformational ideas, but because they struggled to mobilize talent and resources against innovative concepts.
 Often, this is due to a lack of committed leaders.

 While a compelling story is imperative, if it lives only in executives’ minds, it is doomed to die there too.
-Stories come to life when the leaders who set day-to-day priorities take ownership.
+Stories come to life when the leaders throughout the organization set day-to-day priorities take ownership.

 So, how do you cultivate a spirit of ownership among leaders?
 You invite them in.
 Too often, frontline leaders feel disconnected from their company’s story because they are passive recipients in its creation… just another audience.
 To gain commitment, leaders must be part of the story’s creation.
 They must be given an opportunity to challenge and shape it before they fully embrace it.
 While this can slow down the process of strategy development, leaders who are fully bought-in not only become zealous advocates for change, but cooperative partners in trading resources and sacrificing pet projects in the name of shared success.